 Gas Snow Blower Safety Tips

 - Use secure location to safely secure the gas after use and replace the gas pin everytime you use the machine.
 You should fill the fuel tank fully before starting your machine.
+You also buy snow socks or snow chains whichever you prefer but if you have icy surface then snow tire chains are better.

 - If the gas runs out while operating, first make sure that engine of the machine cooled down completely before adding fuel into it.
 Don’t add fuel while the machine is still hot.